qiboteam/qibo/doc/source/code-examples/advancedexamples.rst

 be changed using the ``solver`` argument when executing.
 The solvers that are currently implemented are the default exponential solver (``"exp"``) and two Runge-Kutta solvers: fourth-order (``"rk4"``) and fifth-order (``"rk45"``).
-For more information we refer to the :ref:`Solvers <Solvers>` section.
+For more information we refer to the :ref:`Solvers <Optimizers>` section.

 .. _trotterdecomp-example: